OPS-E2E-PPE/VBA-Docs/api/Project.Task.PercentWorkComplete.md

 ---
-title: Task.PercentWorkComplete Property (Project) ms.prod: project-server
+title: Task.PercentWorkComplete property (Project) ms.service: project-server
 api_name:
 - Project.Task.PercentWorkComplete
 ms.assetid: f1b1dc5e-843c-ca0f-72f1-f8d7cdf6edab
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Task.PercentWorkComplete Property (Project)
+# Task.PercentWorkComplete property (Project)

 Gets or sets the percentage of work complete for a task.
 Read-only for summary tasks.
 Read/write **Variant**.

 ## Syntax

 _expression_. `PercentWorkComplete`

 _expression_ A variable that represents a [Task](./Project.Task.md) object.

 ## Example

 The following example sets the **Marked** property to **True** for each task in the active project with a percentage of work complete that exceeds the percentage specified by the user.

 ```vb